 United Methodist Foundation Grants Awarded

-The United Methodist Foundation of West Virginia, Inc. awarded grants totaling $48,550 to several programs and ministries around West Virginia.
-Foundation president, Jeff Taylor, says the Grants Committee reviews applications and awards grants to help fund innovative programs that address acute needs in communities.
-At its April 25 meeting, the Foundation awarded grants for the following:
+The United Methodist Foundation of West Virginia, Inc. awarded grants totaling $55,388 to several programs and ministries around West Virginia.
+According to Foundation president, Jeff Taylor, the Grants Committee reviews applications and awards grants to help fund innovative programs that address acute needs in communities.
+At its October 21 meeting, the Foundation awarded grants for the following: